-There's more than one type of dandruff.
-The most commonly known dry dandruff is white and usually sheds from the scalp to make an appearance on our shoulders (ick, no thank you).
-Then there's oily dandruff, which typically appears to be a yellow color and adheres to the scalp, as described by board-certified dermatologist Sumayah Jamal, MD.
-"It is caused by a yeast called malessazi furfur that is part of the normal skin flora," Jamal says.
+The most commonly known dry dandruff is white, which sheds from the scalp.
+But there's also oily dandruff, which typically appears to be yellow and adheres to the scalp, says board-certified dermatologist Sumayah Jamal, MD.
+"It is caused by a yeast called malassezia furfur that is part of the normal skin flora," Jamal says.

 Oily dandruff is also referred to as seborrheic dermatitis, explains certified trichologist William Gaunitz. "[This] is an inflammatory scalp condition in which your body is overproducing skin cells in a particular area of the scalp and overproducing sebum (natural oils), which creates a compounded scalp flaking," he says.
-All that excess oil is what causes flaking skin to stick to the scalp, as Jamal notes.
-Oily dandruff may be accompanied by itchiness and tenderness.
+All that excess oil is what causes flaking skin to stick to the scalp, and often leads to itchiness and tenderness.
 In extreme cases, Gaunitz warns that oily dandruff can extend beyond the hairline and onto the forehead, or even lead to hair loss.
-Thankfully, there are plenty of ways to alleviate the condition.
-Below, our experts advise on how to fight back against oily dandruff.
+Thankfully, there are ways to alleviate the condition.

 Use a Scalp Scrub